-- Increased interest rate and inflation environment and cost of capital.
-Due to components of the U.S. economy outperforming and persistently high inflation, the Fed has maintained the Federal Funds Rate at 5.25% to 5.50% during a period when many were expecting the Fed to begin lowering the Federal Funds Rate.
-Due to this interest rate environment, term SOFR, which is the reference rate for our floating rate debt, is not expected to reach its peak rate of 5.39% until February 2024 (based on the term SOFR forward curve as of November 1, 2023) as opposed to November 2023 (which was the projected peak rate time based on the SOFR forward curve as of August 2, 2023).
+- Increased Fed's "wait-and-see" approach could cause interest rate and inflation environment and cost of capital rates to remain elevated for longer than previously expected.
+Due to market reaction to components of the U.S. economy outperforming and persistently high inflation, Fed's commentary after its May 2024 meeting, where it maintained target range for the Federal Funds Rate at 5.25% to 5.50% during a period when many were expecting, indicated that the Fed does not plan to begin lowering the Federal Funds Rate.
+Due to interest rates until it has more time to analyze whether previous interest rate environment, increases have had the desired effect on inflation, which could result in continued elevated interest rates in 2024, if not longer.
+Although term SOFR, which is the reference rate for our floating rate debt, is not expected to reach its peak rate decrease during 2024 and 2025, any action or inaction by the Fed in the coming months could affect the timing and amounts of 5.39% until February 2024 (based on the term SOFR forward curve as of November 1, 2023) as opposed to November 2023 (which was the projected peak rate time based on the SOFR forward curve as of August 2, 2023), such decreases.